Structure and Courses

 Courses and options

-We also run a compulsory non-credit course titled 'International Development: Reserach Design and Practice' that aims to sharpen research and analytical skills needed for postgraduate students in international development.
+We also run a compulsory non-credit course titled 'International Development: Reserach Design and Practice' (6 sessions spread across Semesters 1 and 2) that aims to sharpen research and analytical skills needed for postgraduate students in international development to embark on their summer dissertation research projects.

-Finally, you will build specialist research and analytical skills through a dissertation length research project.
+Finally, you will build specialist research and analytical skills through a dissertation-length research project.
 You will work under the supervision of an academic member of staff and will investigate a topic of your choice in depth.
+The dissertation can be based on secondary research or on primary evidence gathered through field work or through a work-based placement.